pmirabel/pico-game-of-light/README.md

 ### 1.3.3.
 Notes for future me

 - The boilerplate to develop on RP2040 is here : <https://github.com/SupImDos/embassy-rp-skeleton>
-- Use a second Pico as probe : <https://github.com/SupImDos/embassy-rp-skeleton#hardware-setup>
+- Section about how to use a second Pico as probe : <https://github.com/SupImDos/embassy-rp-skeleton#hardware-setup>
 - Write tests.
 See below discussion about how to ...
 - Use nightly : `rustup override set nightly`

-**Discussion about tests**

 - Me
     >...would you tell me how do you implement test (mainly unit testing, but why not integ too) in your embassy based projects?